Gabrielsoac/polaroid/README.md

 - The first argument is a path with the photo name
 - The second argument is a path with the output name file

-Exemple, enter /home/gab/family.png in first parameter and /home/gab/family-polaroid.png
+Example, enter /home/gab/family.png in first parameter and /home/gab/family-polaroid.png

 The family.png is a photo that will be tranform in polaroid